Bolossy Kiralfy: Productions and engagements

 1892 - Engaged by Palisades Amusement and Exhibition Company to serve as the General Manager and Amusement Director of the Eldorado Amusement Park in Weehawken, New Jersey.
 For this production, he traveled to Europe to engage artists.

 Humpty Dumpty

 The pantomime musical broadway adaptation of nursery rhyme figure Humpty Dumpty debuted at the Olympic Theatre, (8/31/1871 - 6/11/1872), George L. Fox (clown), named stage manager in 1866, performed.

 Siege of Troy

 Siege of Troy Production : The Siege of Troy from the Trojan War performed.

+The Orient

+"The Orient" was an outdoor musical spectacle performed at the Toronto Industrial Exhibition of 1902 in Toronto, Canada.

+A Carnival in Venice

+Kiralfy followed up his 1902 spectacle with the 'A Carnival in Venice' outdoor spectacle at the Toronto fair, performing Italian music as though you were at a carnival in Venice.
+The stage backdrop was the cityscape of Venice and the Adriatic palaces.
+Songs would be performed by choruses in gondolas; the musicians and instrumentalists on an island.